What Are Subcutaneous (Sub-Q) Injections?

 - Label the container “SHARPS” in big block letters and place it on top of your trash.

-It is vital for you to contact your trash / waste company to make sure you are disposing of needles and syringes correctly.
+- It is very important for you to contact your trash/waste company to make sure you are disposing of needles and syringes correctly.